 - Introduction

 - Clustering

 - Dissimilarities

 - Criterion function

 - Clustering problem

-- Relocation algorithm
+- Relocation procedure

-- Hierarchical algorithm
+- Hierarchical procedure

 - Monotonicity

-- Leader algorithm
+- Leader method

 - Cluster 1: researchers with the lowest performance. - Cluster 2: sociologists with still below average performance. - Cluster 3: they mostly publish Slovene monographs and publications in other languages. - Cluster 4: they publish English chapters and monographs. - Cluster 5: they mostly publish articles in Slovene journals. - Cluster 6: (s)he mostly publishes chapters and scientific monographs in all languages and less articles in journals. - Cluster 7: (s)he typically publishes articles in journals with an impact factor and monographs in English language. - Cluster 8: they mostly publish English and Slovene chapters and monographs. - Cluster 9: they typically publish articles in English and Slovene journals.